 Australia Says YES

-From the history of facing arrest, imprisonment or even the death penalty—simply for being gay—to the nail-biting, life-changing results of the Marriage Equality Survey, the film reveals what has been at stake for so long for the LGBTIQ community.

 The trials and tribulations of the 2017 postal survey on marriage equality serve as the spine of the film.
+But the documentary looks at a broader history.
+From the history of facing arrest, imprisonment or even the death penalty simply for being gay, through to the nail-biting, life-changing results day of the Marriage Equality Survey, the film explores what has been at stake for so long for the LGBTIQ community.

-This critical time is examined through the personal reflections of some of the advocates in the movement: long-time marriage equality activists Alex Greenwich, Dr Kerryn Phelps, Jackie Stricker-Phelps, and Peter de Waal and Peter “Bon” Bonsall-Boone who have been fighting for LGBTIQ people for decades; actress and comedian Magda Szubanski who took a personal and very public role in the struggle for equality; and grassroots campaigner Edie Shepherd, a gayby baby and co-founder of Blackfullas for Marriage Equality.
+The documentary focusses in on five personal reflection interviews from some of the advocates in the movement: long-time marriage equality activists Alex Greenwich, Dr Kerryn Phelps, Jackie Stricker-Phelps, and Peter de Waal and Peter “Bon” Bonsall-Boone who have been fighting for LGBTIQ people for decades; actress and comedian Magda Szubanski who took a personal and very public role in the struggle for equality; and grassroots campaigner Edie Shepherd, a gayby baby and co-founder of Blackfullas for Marriage Equality.